Weekend Escape: Cambridge, Maryland

 The majority of our weekend was spent visiting stops along the Harriet Tubman Underground Railroad Byway.
 This is a self-guided driving tour that takes you to locations significant to the life of Harriet Tubman and others involved with the Underground Railroad.
 The courthouse and Harriet Tubman museum in downtown Cambridge are two of the first stops.
 Read about my full Harriet Tubman UGRR experience and see photos in my previous post.

 After an amazing trip to the Blackwater Wildlife Refuge (again, more detail on this in my Harriet Tubman UGRR post), my friend and I were exhausted and sweaty from enduring the July heat and unrelenting harassment from biting flies, mosquitoes, and gnats.
-Instead of drinking a lot of water like responsible adults, we headed straight to Layton's Chance Vineyard.
-It was the right choice because they had wine slushies and we were magically brought back to life by those miracle beverages.
+Instead of responsibly drinking a lot of water, we headed straight to Layton's Chance Vineyard.
+It was the right choice because they had wine slushies which are always a summer favorite.

-After devouring our wine slushies way too fast, we had to have a flight of five wines for only $3.
-THREE DOLLARS.
-A flight of all wines costs $12, but I was driving and in our tired, dehydrated state we didn't want to kill ourselves.
-If we had been bright and fresh, I wouldn't have minded spending more time there to try all of the wines and then relaxing in the rocking chairs that look out onto the vineyard.
+After finishing our wine slushies way too quickly, we had a flight of five wines for only $3.
+A flight of all wines cost $12, but as tempting as that was, I had to drive.
+If we had been less tired and dehydrated, I wouldn't have minded spending more time there to try all of the wines and then relax in the rocking chairs that look out onto the vineyard.